ClickHouse/ClickHouse/docs/en/operations/system-tables.md

 **procfs**

-If ClickHouse binary file doesn't `CAP_NET_ADMIN` capability, the server tries to fallback to `ProcfsMetricsProvider`. `ProcfsMetricsProvider` allows to collect per-query system metrics (for CPU and I/O).
+If ClickHouse server doesn't have `CAP_NET_ADMIN` capability, it tries to fall back to `ProcfsMetricsProvider`. `ProcfsMetricsProvider` allows collecting per-query system metrics (for CPU and I/O).

 If procfs is supported and enabled on the system, ClickHouse server collects: